 Watch Out This Weekend…

 As we mentioned in our earlier post on Czech Easter traditions, the end of this month in the old Celtic calendar was a time of spirits, magic and occult forces, the end of the old year and the beginning of the new.
-On April 30th, many Czechs will celebrate the pálení čarodějnic, or burning of the witches, an old tradition meant to drive away evil spirits at the time when the veil between the worlds was at its weakest, similar to many customs surrounding Halloween in the UK and US.
+On April 30th, many Czechs will celebrate the pálení čarodějnic, or burning of the witches, an old tradition meant to drive away evil spirits at a time when the veil between the worlds is at its weakest, similar to many customs surrounding Halloween in the UK and the US.

 So at this time of monsters and demons, what should you be wary of if you’re visiting the Czech Republic?
 What kind of creatures might you encounter, slipping through from the other side?